tmyVvit/LeetCode/README.md

 6. Grid Illumination
  > The first solution is using a 2-dimension array to store the grid, and update it when get result from queries.
 But it is memory limit exceeded when submit.
- > Todo, the second solution is just verify the queries location is light or not depend on the lamps location.
+ > The second solution do not need to store the grid array, just to justify the `(x, y)` is lit or not.
+Init 4 map to store the lamps location info. lampsX for same x lamps' number, lampsY for same y lamps' number, and lampsXDiagonal/lampsYDiagonal for same diagonal lamps' number.
+For each query just justify if the value get from 4 maps is 0 or not and then update the four maps.

+ > The second solution still have time limit exceeded when the grid dimension is up to 1,000,000,000.
+So it is have much to improve